Exercise increases your physical fitness. But what about your cognitive fitness?

 Clearly, the ability to live independently allows you to make the best choices for your bone health when it comes to diet, exercise, and lifestyle.
 Cognitive diseases such as Alzheimer's and dementia take that ability away from millions of people all around the globe.

-Approximately 5.3% of people over the age of 60 are living dementia, globally.13 In the United States, one in ten people aged 65 or older have Alzheimer’s dementia.
+Approximately 5.3% of people over the age of 60 are living dementia, globally.13 In the United States, one in ten people aged 65 or older has Alzheimer's disease.
 The percentage increases with age.14

 These statistics underscore the importance of taking action now to improve and maintain cognitive health through an active life that includes regular exercise.